Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 Juli 2025 16.32.07 UTC
+- WIB: Jumat, 11 Juli 2025 17.33.40 UTC
-- WITA: Jumat, 11 Juli 2025 17.32.07 UTC
+- WITA: Jumat, 11 Juli 2025 18.33.40 UTC
-- WIT: Jumat, 11 Juli 2025 18.32.07 UTC
+- WIT: Jumat, 11 Juli 2025 19.33.40 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: attitude
+Kategori: technology